-276 Opponents of Network Neutrality heavily pushed this notion during the debates surrounding major telecom legislation in Congress during 2006.
+272 Opponents of Network Neutrality heavily pushed this notion during the debates surrounding major telecom legislation in Congress during 2006.
 Some industry claims were particularly galling.
 For example, a wildly dishonest advertisement from the industry front group "Hands Off The Internet" stated that nondiscrimination protections on the Internet would be "the first major government regulation of the Internet, and will change how the Internet works."

-277 The Internet is, in its most simple abstraction, a global system of interconnected computers -- a system with two basic parts, separable by two broadly distinct markets: the computer market and the market for the communications infrastructure that connects the computers.
+273 The Internet is, in its most simple abstraction, a global system of interconnected computers -- a system with two basic parts, separable by two broadly distinct markets: the computer market and the market for the communications infrastructure that connects the computers.

-278 The first two nodes of what would become ARPANET - the predecessor of today's Internet -- were connected in October 1969.
+274 The first two nodes of what would become ARPANET - the predecessor of today's Internet -- were connected in October 1969.
 The Commission began the first "Computer Inquiry" in 1966 and issued a tentative decision in 1970.
 Regulatory and Policy Problems Presented by the Interdependence of Computer and Communication Services and Facilities, Docket No. 16979, Notice of Inquiry, 7 FCC 2d 11 (1966) (Computer I NOI).
-See also Regulatory and Policy Problems Presented by the Interdependence of Computer of Computer of Computer I NOI).
-See also Regulatory and Policy Problems Presented by the Interdependence of Computer and Communications Services, Tentative Decision by the Commission, 28 FCC2d 291, (1970) (Computer I Tentative Decision).
+See also Regulatory and Policy Problems Presented by the Interdependence of Computer and Communications Presented by the Interdependence of Computer I NOI).
+See also Regulatory and Policy Problems Presented by the Interdependence of Computer I NOI).
+See also Regulatory and Policy Problems Presented by the Interdependence of Computer I NOI).